xtuml/bridgepoint/doc-bridgepoint/notes/11441/11441_asl_dialect_ant.md

   - NO.  Will work like OAL.

 - How to handle "Publish to interface" for ASL... like MASL, or not?
 (10139)
+  - YES.
+ASL will work like MASL

+### 6. Work Required

 ### 7. Acceptance Test